gabrielcuvillier/arxwasm/README.md

 http://localhost:5100

 Finally, you may also build the Native Client module yourself, and host it in a similar way.
 The source code of the hosted website is fully available in git repository.
-See section 'How To Build' for more information on this last method.
+See section 'How To Build' for more information.

 #### Access to game data